-You don’t have to like touching live bait to enjoy all these lakes have to offer.
-Other popular things to do include swimming (without the risk of meeting a shark — yay!), windsurfing, kayaking, canoeing, and other water sports.
+You don't have to like touching live bait to enjoy all that Florida's best lakes have to offer.
+Other popular things to do include swimming (without the risk of meeting a shark – yay!), windsurfing, kayaking, canoeing, and other water sports.

 Before jumping in, decide where to go with our list of the best lakes in Florida.

 1. Crescent Lake

 Formerly known as Dunn's Lake, this sparkling spot covers more than 15,900 acres in North Central Florida.
 A tributary of St. Johns River, Crescent Lake is located in Flagler and Putnam counties.
 It's chock full of fish (you're welcome, anglers) and acts as a magnet for some of the area's best wildlife.
 You're likely to spot a bald eagle while you're there, especially at the south end, in the Crescent Lake Conservation Area.

 While fishing and canoeing are permitted on this top Florida lake, motorboats are banned.

 Not a fan of being in the water?
 No worries.
 There's plenty to keep visitors occupied on shore.
 From hiking to biking to horseback riding, you're sure to find a fun activity to help while away the day.